matrix-org/matrix-is-tester/README.md

 ================

 matrix-is-tester is an integration testing system for Matrix Identity servers, similar to sytest (although using python rather than perl).
+It is written in Python 2.

 To launch the IS server, it attempts to import `matrix_is_test.launcher.MatrixIsTestLauncher`.
 This must be provided separately